aplassard/llm-evals-book/writing-assistant/README.md

 OPENROUTER_API_KEY=sk-or-...
 ```

-The script sources this file and fails fast if the key is missing.
+The transcription script sources this file and fails fast if the key is missing.
 Never commit the `.env` file.

 ## Default Paths and Overrides